DanPark13/neato-dog/README.md

 | :-----------------------------------------------------------------------------------------------------------------------: |
 | _Fig 1.
 Diagram of a [MediaPipe](https://developers.google.com/mediapipe/solutions/vision/hand_landmarker) hand landmark_ |

-In real time using OpenCV, the hand marking detection looks like the following:

-**Please insert gif of hand here**

 ## Gesture Recognition

 The core of the project lies in the gesture recognition, which analyzes the positional relationships of the 21 detected hand landmarks to identify predefined gestures.
 The `interpret_gesture` utilizes MediaPipe's hand tracking module to extract the normalized coordinates of key hand point landmark.